 What Is Google’s Stance on Link Buying?

-Google’s stance on link buying is that you shouldn’t do it.
+Google’s stance on buying links is that you shouldn’t do it.
 In general, it considers any backlink buy scheme to be black hat.
 There are a lot of practices that Google is evasive about, but this is not one of them.

 It’s not a new position, either.
 The practice was first covered in a 2005 post by Matt Cutts.